Please note that some content linked on this page may only be available to registered students.

 Letters of Recommendation

 As much as I enjoy having you in the class, I am generally unable to provide you with a letter of recommendation.
-I will only be able to write letters for students I know.
+I will only be able to write letters for students I know personally.
 If you're interested and think I know you well enough, feel free to ask!

 About the Instructor

 My name is Bill Pfeil and I’ll be your instructor for the Capstone course.
 I have a M.S. in Math Education from OSU.
 I did my undergrad at the University of Arizona in Applied Math and ECE.
-In between my two degrees I spent 25 years as a software engineer, and have worked on everything from client-server apps to games.
+In between my two degrees I spent 25 years as a software engineer, and have worked on everything from modeling, client-server apps, robotics, embedded and device drivers, websites, mobile apps, and games.
 I am excited to work with all of you as you complete your projects!

 Instructor Name: Bill Pfeil